-End of 2005: The Council should adopt by the end of 2005 the Framework Decision on the European Evidence Warrant4.
+End of 2005: The Council should adopt by the end of 2005 the Framework Decision on the European Evidence Warrant3.

-End of 2005: The Commission is invited to present its proposals on enhancing the exchange of information from national records of convictions and disqualifications, in particular of sex offenders, by December 2004 with a view to adoption by the Council by the end of 2005.
+End of 2005: The Commission is invited to present its proposals on enhancing the exchange of information from national records of convictions and disqualifications by December 2004 with a view to adoption by the Council by the end of 2005.